-Implementing and Standardizing Substance Use Disorder Curricula in Family Medicine Residency Programs
+Substance Use Disorder Curricula for Family Medicine Residency Programs

-Bringing standardized SUD education and training to New Jersey Family Medicine residency programs
+Bringing standardized SUD education and training to Family Medicine residency programs

 This two-year initiative is funded by SAMHSA, the federal Substance Abuse and Mental Health Services Administration.
-NJAFP and NJSAM will develop a comprehensive, standardized substance use disorder curriculum to be implemented in at least 20 family medicine residency program sites in New Jersey.
+NJAFP and NJSAM have developed a comprehensive, standardized substance use disorder curriculum to be implemented in at least 20 family medicine residency program sites.

-In Year 1, participating family medicine programs in NJ will commit to implementing all or parts of the curriculum to supplement existing programming.
-NJAFP and NJSAM will produce slide decks plus live and online, on-demand programming to support the curriculum.
+Participating family medicine programs will commit to implementing all or parts of the curriculum to supplement existing programming.
+NJAFP and NJSAM will produce slide presentations plus live and online, on-demand programming to support the curriculum.
 We will provide a smart-phone based screening tool, which will be a great tool for busy primary care practices.
 The screening tool is designed to track utilization and helps practices monitor scores overall.